-If St. Pauli are to climb out of Bundesliga 2 and Australia are going to shine at the 2022 FIFA World Cup, then energetic midfielder Jackson Irvine will have a lot to do with it.
+If St. Pauli are to climb out of Bundesliga 2 and Australia are going to go far at the Asian Cup, then energetic midfielder and club captain Jackson Irvine will have a lot to do with it.
+Bundelsiga.com profiles for the former Celtic man..

 Club: St. Pauli